Uniform Object Rearrangement: From Complete Monotone Primitives to Efficient Non-Monotone Informed Search: Experiments

 \section{Experiments}

 To evaluate performance of the proposed algorithms, experiments on monotone and non-monotone instances are performed for different environment ``density'' levels.
 The density of the environment is defined as the ratio of the area occupied by objects to that of the environment.
 For a fixed number of objects, the density level can be increased by either increasing the object sizes or decreasing the workspace area.
 Fig. \ref{fig:density} shows the relationship between the probability of generating (or failing to generate) a monotone and non-monotone instance with 10 objects for different density levels.
 An attempt will fail when the environment has no more space for a valid start/goal placement.
-In the following discussion, monotone problems have $D=0.1, 0.2$ and non-monotone problems have $D=0.225$.
+According to Fig. \ref{fig:density}, the density level of the monotone and non-monotone problem should be chosen in the ranges $[0, 0.2]$ and $[0.125, 0.425]$ respectively.